Waliza21/To_Do_App-Doiry_Backend/README.md

-This is the backend for the To-Do web application that connects the frontend with MongoDB database.
-Till now the database is only connected to the web application.
+This is the backend for the To-Do web and mobile application that connects the frontend with MongoDB database.
+The database is now succesfully connected to the To-Do web application as well as Doiry mobile application.